Intermediate

 --content backup

-# => datastore: PBS datastore name (configured in PBS)
+# => --datastore main: PBS datastore name (configured on the PBS server)

-# Verify PBS connection and available space
+# Verify PBS connection (active=1 = PVE reaches PBS and authenticates successfully)

 pvesh get /nodes/pve01/storage/pbs-main/status